KannagiR/ETH_Assessment_2/README.md

 ## Usage

-1. Connect Metamask Wallet: Click the "Please connect your Metamask wallet" button to connect your Metamask wallet to the application.
+1. Connect Metamask Wallet: Click the "Please connect Metamask wallet" button to connect your Metamask wallet to the application.
 You will be prompted to authorize the connection.

 2. Account Information: Once connected, you will see your account address and current balance displayed on the screen.